 Advocating for systemic policy change for military child victims of sexual assault and the families that stand behind them.

 In December 2018, my family was blindsided by the sexual assault of one of our daughters while in a licensed daycare on a military installation.
-I have spent the last 24+ months regaining our footing after experiencing the significant mishandling of my child’s case and navigating what justice and accountability look like within a Air Force broken system.
+Then in January of 2022, we were again blindsighted by the sexual assault of another daughter at a playground on a separate military installation by a minor of an active duty member.
+We have spent the last 36+ months healing and regaining our footing after experiencing significant mishandling and loopholes in each child's case and navigating what justice and accountability look like within a broken DoD and Air Force system.

 Bringing Awareness + Advocating